 Anxious, overanalysing past situations, what they meant, what you could have said, made different, overanalysing future events that haven’t taken place yet.

-Obsessive patterns of thought that seems difficult to break free from making it difficult to concentrate on other things.
+Obsessive thought patterns seem challenging to break free from, making it difficult to concentrate on other things.

 Overthinking or obsessing over the negatives within life, like when you listen to a piece of music, and it loops around and around within your mind all day, appearing when you least want or expect it.

-Its easier letting go when it makes sense, during the relationship we are gaslighted into things not making sense, also into fear, isolated from support and not getting validated, leaving us with the thoughts of.
+It’s easier to let go when it makes sense.
+During the relationship, we are gaslighted into things not making sense, also into fear, isolated from support and not getting validated, leaving us with the thoughts of.

 I could explain myself better.